 Erected by Velvet Ice Cream Company.

 Location.
 40° 12.913′ N, 82° 26.501′ W. Marker is near Utica, Ohio, in Licking County.
 Marker can be reached from Mt.
 Vernon Road..
+Marker is in a covered outdoor antique agricultural implement display area next to "Ye Olde Mill.".
 Touch for map.
-Marker is in a covered outdoor antique agricultural implement display area next to "Ye Olde Mill.".
-Marker is at or near this postal address: 11324 Mt.
-Vernon Road, Utica OH 43080, United States of America.
+Marker is at or near this postal address: 11324 Mt Vernon Road, Utica OH 43080, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-"Ye Olde Mill" (within shouting distance of this marker); The Hufford House (approx. 1.4 miles away); Homer Veterans Memorial (approx. 5.1 miles away); Major General William Starke Rosecrans / Bishop Sylvester Horton Rosecrans (approx. 5.1 miles Victoria Claflin-Woodhull-Martin / First Woman Candidate for President of the United States (approx. 5.1 miles away); Brandon World War II Honor Roll (approx. 7˝ miles away); John Sparks (approx. 7.7 miles away); "Alligator" Mound (approx. 10˝ miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+"Ye Olde Mill" (within shouting distance of this marker); The Hufford House (approx. Homer Veterans Memorial (approx. 5.1 miles away); Major General William Starke Rosecrans / Bishop Sylvester Horton Rosecrans (approx. 5.1 miles away); Victoria Claflin-Woodhull-Martin / First Woman Candidate for President of the United States (approx. 5.1 miles away); Brandon World War II Honor Roll (approx. 7˝ miles away); John Sparks (approx. 7.7 miles away); Licking County TB Sanatorium / Licking County Health Department (approx. 8.1 miles away).
 Touch for a list and map of all markers in Utica.

 Also see . . .
 The History of Velvet Ice Cream.
 (Submitted on June 13, 2009, by Syd Whittle of El Dorado Hills, California.)